 London Academy of Excellence (Highgate School)

 LAE is a free school set up by a number of independent schools in Newham, east London.
-The initial idea came from Joan Deslandes, head of Kingsford Community School nearby.
-She had met the head of Brighton College, Richard Cairns, on a trip to China, and they already had a scheme whereby Brighton College offered sixth form scholarships to a small number of Kingsford students.
+The initial idea came from head of Kingsford Community School nearby.
+She had met the head of Brighton College, and they already had a scheme whereby Brighton College offered sixth form scholarships to a small number of Kingsford students.
 However, this scheme could do little to help with a big issue in Newham – the fact that A-level results and university entry were generally poor in the borough.
 Many students had to leave the borough for their sixth form education.
 In 2011 only three students living Newham went to Oxford or Cambridge universities.

 The school was set up under Michael Gove’s free schools initiative and opened in 2012 with 200 pupils in Year 12.

 It had three aims:

 1. To increase the supply of A-level places in Newham.